unicefuganda/necoc/README.md

 -----------------------------------
 1. Create any suitable directory on your computer.

-2. From your computer terminal run this command: git clone
+2. From your computer terminal run this command: git clone git@github.com:unicefuganda/necoc.git

-3. To install mongodb run command: brew install mongodb